eugenechen0514/netflix-conductor-utilities/README.md

 Each polled task has own "task-context" instance, it will pass through all middlewares.

-For instance, you can create an [awilix](https://github.com/jeffijoe/awilix) scoped container for each task
+For instance, you can create an [awilix](https://github.com/jeffijoe/awilix) scoped container for each polled task

 ```typescript
 const container = createContainer();